earthgrazer/codereviewer/README.md

 **codereviewer** allows developers to take advantage of third-party hosted communication services, while keeping the persistance and access of the shared source code under the developers' control.

+The design philosophy is to *Keep It Simple*.
+There is no user login, database management, or configuration, because sharing code doesn't have to be complicated.

 How does **codereviewer** work
 ==========================
 **codereviewer** is a self-contained Spring Boot application that can be built and deployed on the embedded application server with a single command.
 When deployed, the web app is accessible to anyone who can reach the local machine through the deployed server port.
 So in this sense, **codereviewer** is as secure as the local machine and LAN firewall.